koka-lang/koka/doc/spec/tour.kk.md

 and manually thread them around.
 Another option is a global mutable variable but that leaks side-effects and is non-modular.

-Or we make it into a value operation instead:
+Or, we can define it as a value operation instead:

 ```unchecked
 effect val width : int